 Long story of my father's MacBook Pro

-In this post, I actually wanted to list all my Computers and equipment, but after writing some stuff, I’d ended up with too long of a text to keep everything, so I’m going to seperate them out to different posts.
+In this post, I actually wanted to list all my Computers and equipment, but after writing some stuff, I’d ended up with too long of a text to keep everything, so I’m going to separate them out to different posts.

-Anyways, this is my father’s last main MacBook Pro which I’m currently using as my main “desktop”.
+Anyway, this is my father’s last main MacBook Pro which I’m currently using as my main “desktop”.

 Specs